AFRICA

 2) Which authorities enforce the merger control regulation?

-The Competition Commission of India (CCI) is the main body that enforces provisions relating to merger control under the Competition Act and its related regulations.
+The Competition Commission of India (CCI) is the sole national statutory authority that enforces provisions relating to merger control under the Competition Act and its related regulations.

 Appeals against orders of the CCI lie to the National Company Law Appellate Tribunal (NCLAT).
-The orders of the NCLAT can further be appealed to the Supreme Court of India (the apex court of India).
+The orders of the NCLAT can further be appealed to the Supreme Court of India (Supreme Court).

 3) Relevant regulations and guidelines with links: